rse/bash-sc/README.md

 file with TAB and then use ENTER, CTRL-E or CTRL-O for editing all the currently selected files in vim(1) or Visual Studio Code.
 At any time, use CTRL-P to toggle the preview of the file.
+At any time, use CTRL-C or ESCAPE to exit the program.

 License
 -------